magician11/empath-wiki/training.md

   - excursions are super hard to find
   - UVR stimulates mutations that eventually affect the genome
   - Humans might be ok with the change in UVR, but other species are likely to die out

+So why the focus on climate change?
+They dont want you to know were facing an end.
+They want you to spend your money helping them get away.

 ### Lesson 11